 Our groups current research activities are focused on the following three directions:

-- Real-Time Systems, including formal timing analyses, scheduling algorithm design, real-time operating systems, etc.
+- Real-Time Systems, including formal timing analyses, scheduling algorithm design, real-time operating systems, Worst Case Execution Time, etc.

 - Embedded Systems, including system software development, design and optimization for emerging architectures, etc.